rishitharkulal04/Deepshield/README.md

-CORS error: check ALLOWED_ORIGINS in backend/.env includes your frontend port LLM 503: run `ollama serve` then `ollama pull tinyllama` Port 3000 in use: change port in frontend/vite.config.js and add it to ALLOWED_ORIGINS Leak search shows RISK-BASED results: Google/Bing blocked automated search in your region — intelligence estimates are shown instead of confirmed matches
+CORS error: check ALLOWED_ORIGINS in backend/.env includes your frontend port LLM 503: run `ollama serve` then `ollama pull tinyllama` Port 3000 in use: change port in frontend/vite.config.js and add it to ALLOWED_ORIGINS Leak search shows RISK-BASED results: Google/Bing blocked automated search in your region — intelligence estimates are shown instead of confirmed matches.